Computational Law as an engineering discipline

 - the target system: actionable legal knowledge

-- the class of using practices: jurisprudence or any other social activity requiring legal support
+- the class of using systems: jurisprudence or any other social activity requiring legal support